 In the state of Washington, if you find yourself under this kind of pressure from any law enforcement agency, before you sign anything, speak to a Seattle criminal defense attorney.
 According to the Virginia-based Institute for Justice, “Civil forfeiture laws pose some of the greatest threats to property rights in the nation today, too often making it easy and lucrative for law enforcement to take and keep property – regardless of the owner’s guilt or innocence.”
 The American Civil Liberties Union says, “Police abuse of civil asset forfeiture laws has shaken our nation’s conscience.”

+In some states, such as Calfornia, you may need the services of a Criminal Defense Attorney in California.
 Back in Oklahoma, State Senator Kyle Loveless says that the Oklahoma Highway Patrol is abusing civil asset forfeiture.
 “We’ve seen single mom’s stuff be taken, a cancer survivor his drugs taken, we saw a Christian band being taken.
 We’ve seen innocent people’s stuff being taken.
 We’ve seen where the money goes and how it’s been misspent,” Loveless said.
 In the next session of the Oklahoma Legislature, he plans to introduce a bill that would require a conviction before any assets could be seized in Oklahoma.